 If You Are Moving Out Of Town Or Closing a Business:

-If you are moving, please fill out the affidavit on the lower portion of page one of any personal property form as soon as possible.
+If you are moving, please fill out the affidavit on the lower portion of page one of any personal property form as soon as possible and return to the Assessor.
 You must also complete the Trade Name step below.

 If you are closing a business, there are three steps: